 Table 1: Subjects

-Tsukushi Gothic was used as the developed font, the base font, and the reference font for comparison.
+TsukuGo was used as the developed font, the base font, and the standard font for comparison.

-For the visually impaired (amblyopia), we tried the same online experiment as last time.
+For visually impaired people (weak eyesight), we tried the same online experiment as last time.
 A web application for the experiment was created, and the subject operated it on a PC or tablet to conduct the experiment.
 The PC and tablet used were those of the subjects.
 Web fonts were used in the character display of the experimental application.
 In the experiment, the following constraints were set for the subjects.

 Experiment details